 WAR File Deployment

-WAR files are readily deployable web-application containers, complete with supporting jars.
-The OptiVLM Vault Balance Agent is a secondary application whose purpose is to monitor other OptiSuite applications and provide relevant updates to OptiVLM Vault Balance application.
+WAR files are readily deployable web application containers, complete with supporting jars.
+The OptiVLM Vault Balance Agent is a secondary application and its purpose is to monitor other OptiSuite applications and provide relevant updates to the OptiVLM Vault Balance application.

 The default deployment of OptiVLM Vault Balance Agent will be to a web application and URL called according to the WAR file name.
-Many Application Servers (WebSphere, etc.) provide an application assembly tool to allow you to change the name prior to deployment.
-Refer to the specifics of your Application Server for this.
+Many Application Servers (WebSphere, etc.) provide an application assembly tool to allow users to change the name prior to deployment.
+Refer to the specifics of your Application Server.

-The precise deployment technique for the installation WAR file depends on the Application Server chosen, e.g. IBM WebSphere or Apache Tomcat
+The precise deployment technique for installing the WAR file depends on the Application Server chosen, e.g. IBM WebSphere or Apache Tomcat

-If you are deploying on WebSphere, it is strongly recommended to enable the option “Show me all installation options and parameters” for deployment, unless you are already comfortable and using a custom OptiVLM ValtBalance deployment script specific to your institution.
+If you are deploying on WebSphere, it is strongly recommended to enable the option “Show me all installation options and parameters” for deployment, unless you are already comfortable using a custom OptiVLM VaultBalance deployment script specific to your institution.

 Installation in WebSphere is fairly simple beyond the above choice: most users can simply accept defaults, except for supplying the application name.
-Consult your server documentation for explanation of the various options.
+Refer to the server documentation for an explanation of the various options.

-If your application server does not do it already by default, you will need to set the Class Loader options to ‘Classes Loaded with Local Class First’ and ‘Single Class Loader for Application’.
-If using WebSphere 8, these are found under “Class loading and update detection” section.
+If the application server is not doing it already by default, the user will need to set the Class Loader options to ‘Classes Loaded with Local Class First’ and ‘Single Class Loader for Application’.
+If using WebSphere 8, these are found under the “Class loading and update detection” section.

-If applicable, make sure to save the configuration post-deployment.
+If applicable, make sure to Save the configuration post-deployment.

-If applicable, make sure you regenerate the plug-in configuration for proper communication between the Web Server and the Application Server.
+If applicable, make sure to regenerate the plug-in configuration for proper communication between the Web Server and the Application Server.

 OptiVLM Vault Balance Agent System Configuration

-After the WAR file is deployed following instructions in the previous steps, the following will indicate additional configurations that need to be defined.
+After the WAR file is deployed following the instructions in the earlier steps, the following will indicate additional configurations that need to be defined.

 Same as OptiVLM Vault Balance, OptiVLM Vault Balance Agent supports JDBC data source and JNDI data source connection method.
-The following section illustrates how to configure OptiVLM Vault Balance Agent with JDBC connection, the procedure to configure JNDI for OptiVLM Vault Balance Agent is very similar to which for OptiVLM Vault Balance.
-Please check section 1.2 about how to configure JNDI connection for OptiVLM Vault Balance.
+The following section illustrates how to configure OptiVLM Vault Balance Agent with JDBC connection, the procedure to configure JNDI for OptiVLM Vault Balance Agent is very similar to which for OptiVLM Vault Balance. kindly check section 1.2 about how to configure the JNDI connection for OptiVLM Vault Balance.
 OptiVLM Vault Balance Agent uses <application-path>\WEB-INF\classes\VaultBalanceAgent.properties file to define how to connect to an OptiVLM Vault Balance data source and OptiCash/OptiVault data source.

-For each datasource, there is a driver class definition(database_VB.driver) for jdbc connection and another driver class definition(database_VB.xadriver) for JNDI connection
+For each data source, there is a driver class definition(database_VB.driver) for the JDBC connection and another driver class definition(database_VB.xadriver) for the JNDI connection

-Here is an example of configuration for each data source:
+Here is an example of the configuration for each data source:

 For VaultBalance data source

 database_VB.xadriver=oracle.jdbc.xa.client.OracleXADataSource